Plants of the Dracaena family are very easy houseplants to care for, but on occasion they present yellow leaves, a

 - Stop watering daily.
 Make watering your dracaena a weekly task, no less.
-Check with other persons so that it isn’t done redundantly.
-Use a watering planner or simply a small calendar with marks on the date to show it’s been watered.
+Check with other persons so that there’s no double-watering.
+Use a watering planner or simply a small calendar with marks on the date to show it’s already cared for.

 - Check for holes at the bottom of the pot for optimum drainage.
 If it’s a plastic pot, sometimes the holes aren’t drilled yet or cut out.
 Use a drill or cutter and make at least three holes.
 If it’s a terra cotta or clay pot, use a ceramic drill bit for that, or simply protect the hole from clogging with a piece of mesh wire.

 - Change the soil mix of your dracaena to something that drains much better.
 You can use river sand for a third, potting soil mix for a third, and garden soil.
 River sand isn’t salty.
 If you only have sea sand at hand, set it out in a thin-meshed sieve for a couple months and rainwater will wash the salts out.
 Don’t add any perlite, but hydrogel crystals can absorb extra water without endangering the plant.

 - Remove rotting roots that may already have started turning mushy.
 These won’t recover and will be an open invitation for root rot fungus and the like.
 You can leave yellowed leaves until you’re certain they’re dead.
 Sometimes pale leaves can recover.

 - Layer gravel or clay pebbles at the bottom of the pot over a good two inches (5 cm).

 - Remove the pot-holder and ensure that excess water is quickly thrown out.
 After watering the plant, promptly empty the saucer under the pot from any water that may have collected in it.
-A good solution is to spread gravel or clay pebbles in the saucer and rest the pot atop it.
+A good solution is to spread gravel or clay pebbles in the saucer instead and rest the pot atop it.
 Not only will this keep excess water from touching the dracaena pot, it will also help the excess water evaporate, thus increasing air moisture which is good for the plant.

 Learn more about Dracaena water needs